oppia/oppia-android/Guidance-on-submitting-a-PR.md

 ## Step 2: Create a PR on GitHub

 Once your feature is ready, you can open a pull request (PR)!
+Here is how to do so:

-Go to your fork on GitHub, select your branch from the dropdown menu, and click "pull request".
+- Go to your fork on GitHub, select your branch from the dropdown menu, and click "pull request".
 Ensure that the base repository is oppia/oppia-android and that the base branch is develop.
 The head repository should be your fork, and the head branch should be your branch.
 If you don't see the repository, click the link to compare across forks.

-On this page, you can also see your commits and your changes.
+- On this page, you can also see your commits and your changes.
 Read these changes carefully to make sure that the changes are correct.
 This is a good way to catch obvious errors that would otherwise lead to delays in the review process.

-Click "Create pull request".
+- Click "Create pull request".

 You have successfully created a pull request!
 Now, wait for your code to get reviewed!
 While you're waiting, it's totally fine to start work on a new PR if you like.
 Just follow these instructions again from the beginning.